What's hotter than Java?

 The experimental programming language Lava and the associated LavaPE programming environment are based on a systematic analysis of all those problems that currently impair the simplicity of languages and tools and that in this way obstruct the productivity of programmers, and they offer solutions to quite a number of these problems.

-The overall approach of the Lava/LavaPE project is to combine an uncompromising point-and-click programming style with a more consistent, largely simplified and unified object-, component-, and pattern-oriented conceptual framework.
+The overall approach of the Lava/LavaPEproject is to combine an uncompromising point-and-click programming style with a more consistent, largely simplified and unified object-, component-, and pattern-oriented conceptual framework.

-A particularly attractive feature of LavaPE is that it is perfectly point-and-click
+A particularly attractive feature of LavaPE is that it is perfectly point-and-click:

 These and many other features make Lava particularly suited also for teaching object-oriented programming (and, to some extent, also OO analysis and design).

 However, Lava isn't just the easy way of programming.
-According to the motto "less syntax, more semantics" Lava attempts to shift the programmer's attention and efforts away from the meticulous observance of complex syntactic rules towards a higher degree of "structured programming" and program comprehensibility.
-As a natural consequence, this requires also a higher degree of discipline, more conscious consideration, and it also required more fine-grained semantic distinctions in the Lava language.
+According to the motto less syntax, more semantics Lava attempts to shift the programmer's attention and efforts away from the meticulous observance of complex syntactic rules towards a higher degree of "structured programming" and program comprehensibility.
+As a natural consequence, this requires also a higher degree of discipline, more conscious consideration, and it also involves more fine-grained semantic distinctions in the Lava language.
 The latter, in turn, enable more detailed consistency checks and facilitate the comprehension of the roles that the various Lava entities play in the respective application context.
 More thorough consideration is required, for instance, with respect to

 For descendants of Ch.
 Morgenstern's "Mr. Korf", who like it short, here is a condensed list of the most outstanding features of Lava.
 You may also download our Lava project summary (1 page)